 Here is the most difficult part.
-If you can do this, I believe you can, you will excel as a ‘wow parent’.
+If you can do this, I believe you can, you’ve excelled as a ‘wow parent’.
 Expect BETTER rather than worse from your child.
 Respond from that place of ‘believing in him’.
-When you’re carrying an expectation, your child reads that.
+When you’re carrying expectations, your child reads that.
 He can read an expression that says, “My child is a loser,” just as he can read one that says, “I have faith that we can do better on this one today.
 Let’s figure it out.”

 How you look at the child will have a huge impact on how the power struggle ultimately plays out.